 Series Description

-The Infection Prevention Champions program meets quarterly to provide essential training and updates to staff who care for pediatric patients with special isolation needs.
-Originally established as the Covid Champions program, the initiative focuses on equipping staff with sound, evidence-based information to ensure the safety and well-being of both patients and healthcare teams.
-Each quarterly session covers a different topic of concern, with feedback from evaluations used to guide future sessions.
-The upcoming session will focus on H5N1, where participants will gain a comprehensive understanding of the virus, including specific care protocols and PPE requirements for pediatric patients presenting with high-risk or emerging special pathogens at Children’s National Hospital.
-This session will provide the necessary tools and best practices to ensure the safe and effective management of such cases, while prioritizing the protection of both patients and healthcare staff.
+The Infection Prevention Champions program will now meet monthly to provide essential training and updates to staff who care for pediatric patients with infections.
+The initiative focuses on equipping staff with sound, evidence-based information to ensure the safety and well-being of both patients and healthcare teams.
+Each monthly session covers a different topic of concern, with feedback from evaluations used to guide the future sessions.
+The upcoming session will set the foundation with the necessary tools and best practices regarding Central Line Associated Blood Stream Infections (CLABSIs) , while providing updates on PPE requirements for pediatric patients presenting with high-risk or emerging special pathogens at Children's National Hospital.
+This training is to ensure the safe and effective management of such cases, while prioritizing the protection of both patients and healthcare staff.

 Target Audience